 Think twice if you really need this upgrade in your all-inclusive resort

 Once you have arrived at your all-inclusive resort with your airport transfer, you can breathe the first ocean breeze while proceeding into the lobby.
 At the reception, chances are that the check-in agent asks you for an optional upgrade (for a fee obviously).
 While this fancy VIP level ocean view room might indeed sound very tempting, think twice if you really need the extra amenities, particularly considering the costs.
 A 50 USD per person per night doesn’t sound much at the first glance, but if you stay a week, the extra cost will add up to 700 USD for a couple.
-This money might be better invested into two new flights to the Caribbean, so think twice if the upgrade is worth it or if you better save this money.
+This money might be better invested into two new flights to the Caribbean, so think twice if the upgrade is a great deal for your Punta Cana vacation or if you better save this money.
 Particularly for longer stays, an upgrade is quite costly.

 Amount you can save with this insider tip on your Punta Cana vacation: 25 USD and more per person per night